camillobruni/pi/03_terminal_basic_commands/06_touch/README.md

-- Create a new file name bla
+- Create a new file name `bla` using `touch`.

-- Change the access and modification time bla to yesterday
+- Change the access and modification time of `bla` to yesterday